-When self-isolation is in effect you may wonder about ongoing medical treatments and how they will be affected.
+When self-isolation is in effect you may wonder about ongoing medical treatments.
+And how they will be affected.
 Lockdowns mean you cannot visit your treatment provider as usual.
-If you are undergoing orthodontic treatment during self-isolation, then carry on as you were.
-Your provider will still be in operation but with strict rules as to who can visit the office and why.
+If you are undergoing orthodontics during self-isolation, then carry on as you were.
+Your provider will still be in operation but with strict rules about who can visit the office and why.
 In this post, we’ll take you through braces treatment during a pandemic.
 Let’s get going.

 Continuing Braces Treatment During a Pandemic

 Staying in touch with your orthodontist is essential during a Pandemic.
-You’ll be notified when an appointment is necessary.
-A telephone call may be all that is needed to sort out the issue.
+Your provider will notify you when an appointment is necessary.
+A telephone call may be able to sort out the issue.
 You can generally set up a virtual appointment with ease with your provider.
 Keep going as per the treatment plan.

 Office Visits During Lockdown